sriram-lab/single-cell-neutrophil-flux-analysis/README.md

 Distributed under the GNU License.
 See `LICENSE` for more information.

 ## Contact
-For questions regarding the code deposited in this repository, please reach out to Scott Campit scampit [at] umich [dot] edu.
+For questions regarding the code deposited in this repository, please reach out to Scott Campit via email at: scampit [at] umich [dot] edu or via Twitter at @secampit.